hpepanda/fleet-mgmt/README.md

 ?|POINT_TTL|60
 The URL address of the "Config Server" (if it is a part of the system) and full path to the API that responsible for sending of configuration information|CONFIG_SERVER_URI|http://192.168.100.194:8084/api/cfg/

-+ If the application works fine you should see the following message in your browser’s window when visiting the address \<url_address\>/api:
++ If the application works fine you should see the following message in your browser’s window when visiting the address which you seen after deployment of the application:

     ![The application works](https://cloud.githubusercontent.com/assets/20835203/18587332/18f03736-7c2a-11e6-9d69-768feeb04419.png)